 Maternal Mental Health & Postpartum Therapy in Wasilla, AK

-Motherhood can be deeply meaningful, but it can also be exhausting, isolating, and overwhelming at times.
 Pregnancy, postpartum changes, and the early years of parenting often bring emotional challenges that many mothers do not expect.
-At Mat-Su Mental Health, our therapists provide maternal mental health counseling in Wasilla, Alaska for women across the Mat-Su Valley, including Wasilla, Palmer, and surrounding communities.
 Therapy offers a supportive place to talk openly, understand what you are experiencing, and develop practical strategies for navigating motherhood with greater confidence and emotional stability.

-Mama’s are notorious for putting the needs of others above their own, but the whole oxygen mask analogy has truth to it.
 How can we care for others well, if we don’t first care for ourselves?
-If we love those Littles so dang much, shouldn’t we care for their Mama?
+If we love those littles so dang much, shouldn’t we care for their Mama?

+If you’re finding that you’re often irritable, that your fuse is short, that your emotions are out of control, and that you don’t know who you are anymore, you’re not alone.
 Mat-Su Mental Health providers are adept at coming along side and meeting you right where you’re at.
 It’s true what they say, it really does take a village, and regardless of what stage of motherhood you find yourself in, you have an ally in us.
 A little support really can go a long way, so prioritize your own self, and reach out.
 We’d be honored to walk alongside you on this beautiful, hard, hot mess of a journey called motherhood.

 Meet Our Maternal Mental Health Therapists in Wasilla, AK